Lhykos/OreShrubs/HOWTO-CustomShrubs.md

 - **\*** - For normal ore berries.
 - **#** - For compressed ore berries.
 - **S** - For the 'growth_block' of this shrub.
-If this is not set it will take stone.
+If this is not set the shrub can be placed on every solid block.

 If you are not sure what I meant, look in the examples.